Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks: Application

-Our results also provide evidence to show whether renewable energy production increases the monetary cost (shadow prices) of Swedish DSOs.
-Considering the green energy variables in the Swedish electricity distribution networks, we calculate the shadow prices for \textit{wind power}, \textit{local energy}, and \textit{solar power}.
-Table \ref{tab: estimates} shows that SLasso includes \textit{local energy} as the principal variable, while three methods (ASLasso, relaxed SLasso, and relaxed ASLasso) screened out all green energy variables.
-This observation indicates that delivering renewable energy resources may not increase the total operational costs of Swedish DSOs.
+Our results also provide evidence on whether renewable energy production increases the monetary cost (or shadow prices) of Swedish DSOs.
+Using five variable selection techniques, we examine the effect of the three renewable energy variables--\textit{wind power}, \textit{local energy}, and \textit{solar power}--on the total cost of DSOs.
+Table \ref{tab: estimates} shows that none of the methods except LL identify the renewable energy variables as relevant contributors to the increase in total cost.
+We contend that delivering distributed energy resources (e.g., wind, solar, batteries) to local users may not increase the total operational costs of Swedish DSOs.